-Health insurance companies and HMOs are generally required to provide WHCRA benefits to individual policies too.
-These requirements are generally within the jurisdiction of the State insurance department.
-Call your State insurance department or the Department of Health and Human Services toll free at 1-877-267-2323, extension 61565, for further information.
+WHCRA rights apply to individual coverage as well.
+These requirements are generally within the jurisdiction of the state insurance department.
+Call your state insurance department or the Department of Health and Human Services toll free at 1-877-267-2323, extension 61565, for further information.

 WHCRA is administered by the U.S. Departments of Labor and Health and Human Services.